varnish/Varnish-Book/varnish_book.rst

    ``vcl_recv`` is the first VCL subroutine executed, right after Varnish has parsed the client request into its basic data structure.
    ``vcl_recv`` has four main uses:

    #.
 Modifying the client data to reduce cache diversity.
-E.g., removing any leading "www." in the ``Host:`` header
+E.g., removing any leading "www." in the ``Host:`` header.
    #.
-Deciding which web server to use
+Deciding which web server to use.
    #.
 Deciding caching policy based on client data.
-E.g., not caching POST requests, only caching specific URLs, etc
+E.g., not caching POST requests, only caching specific URLs, etc.
    #.
-Executing re-write rules needed for specific web applications
+Executing re-write rules needed for specific web applications.

    In ``vcl_recv`` you can perform the following terminating actions:

    `pass`: It passes over the cache *lookup*, but it executes the rest of the Varnish request flow.
-   It does not stores the response from the backend in the cache.
+   `pass` does not store the response from the backend in the cache.

    `pipe`: This action creates a full-duplex pipe that forwards the client request to the backend without looking at the content.
    Backend replies are forwarded back to the client without caching the content.